 Select Page

-The Foundation for Sarcoidosis Research (FSR) Cardiac Sarcoidosis Grant aims to support research conducted in cardiac sarcoidosis.
-The project, which can be supported either singularly by FSR or through a partnership with additional funders, is open to all investigators wishing to apply.
-The FSR will award one grant, totaling $50,000, over a two-year period to either a single institution or a multi-institution project.
-In assessing applications, we look for strength in overall strategy, methodology, and analysis.
-Proposals are encouraged from investigators across a variety of disciplines, submitting projects which will lead to direct and significant impact upon cardiac sarcoidosis research.
+The 2024 FSR Cardiac Sarcoidosis Grant aims to support research conducted in cardiac sarcoidosis.
+This grant, which can be supported either singularly by FSR or through a partnership with additional funders, is open to all investigators wishing to apply.
+The FSR will award one grant over a three-year period to either a single institution or a multi-institution project.

 Cardiac Sarcoidosis Grant Eligibility Criteria: